 Leadership in Research

-Research interest in the division is varied and includes single- and multi-center projects.
+Research in the Division is varied and includes single- and multi-center projects.
 Four pediatric endocrinology faculty are actively involved in basic science research in areas that include the neuroendocrine regulation of energy balance, biochemical basis of cortisone reductase deficiency, VLGR1 studies, and signaling pathways relevant to growth plate chondrocyte differentiation.
-There are also several clinical research ventures being undertaken within the division and as a part of multi-center projects.
+There are also several clinical research ventures being undertaken within the Division and as a part of multi-center projects.
 Learn more about our state-of-the-art research.